by Lawrence Wilson, MD

 SPECIAL PROTEIN NEEDS

 Pregnant and Nursing Women.
 During pregnancy and more so during lactation, adequate protein intake is critical.
-Otherwise the baby’s nutrition and growth can be affected.
-Nursing mothers should always supplement their protein intake with oil fish or a fish oil supplement for the best brain development of the child.
+Otherwise, the baby’s nutrition and growth will be impaired.

-Those with chronic illnesses such as cCancer.
+Those with chronic illnesses such as cancer.
 Protein digestion is severely impaired in cancer and to some degree in most chronic illness.
 Proteolytic digestive enzymes are an important supplement for anyone with chronic illness.
+In some cases, amino acid capsules are good for a while until protein digestion improves.

 Body builders.
 This is the one group that often overdoes on protein.
 Their excessive protein intake may be hard on the kidneys and can unbalance body chemistry.

 I am appalled at some of the diets recommended by trainers and others in the body building industry.
-They are often too high I protein, deficient in essential fatty acids and deficient in vegetables.
+They are often too high in protein, deficient in essential fatty acids and very deficient in cooked vegetables that supply the essential alkaline reserve minerals better than any other foods.
 Please avoid these type of diets.

 MAD COW DISEASE